Residual Diffusion Models for Variable-Rate Joint Source Channel Coding of MIMO CSI: Residual Diffusion for CSI Enhancement

 \section{Residual Diffusion for CSI Enhancement}

 In this section, we introduce a framework for enhancing CSI reconstruction at the receiver using residual diffusion~\cite{liu2024residual}.
-Unlike conventional generative diffusion-based approaches, the proposed method can be seamlessly integrated with both learning-based and traditional non-learning-based techniques, as the diffusion module is trained as a standalone denoising model, making it more suitable for practical adaptation.
+Unlike conventional generative diffusion-based approaches, the proposed method can be seamlessly integrated with both learning-based and non-learning-based techniques, as the diffusion module is trained as a standalone denoising model, thereby facilitating practical adaptation.

-\textit{Preprocessing.\ } To reduce computational complexity, we first transform the complex matrix $H_d$ from the spatial-frequency domain to the angular-delay domain by applying a two-dimensional inverse fast Fourier transform (2D IFFT).
+\textit{Preprocessing.\ } To reduce computational complexity, we first transform the complex matrix $\bm{H}_d$ from the spatial-frequency domain to the angular-delay domain by applying a two-dimensional inverse fast Fourier transform (2D IFFT).
 This transformation exploits the inherent sparsity in the angular-delay domain, supported by established assumptions~\cite{wang2018spatial}.
-Subsequently, we retain only the first $32$ elements along the delay dimension, as the remaining coefficients typically approach zero, yielding compact angular-delay domain representations of $H_d$.
+Subsequently, we retain only the first $32$ elements along the delay dimension, as the remaining coefficients typically approach zero, yielding compact angular-delay domain representations of $\bm{H}_d$.
 The original CSI matrices can be reconstructed by appending zero matrices of size $32 \times (N_c-32)$ and performing a 2D FFT.
-This preprocessing procedure is widely recognized as an efficient CSI representation technique~\cite{wen2018deep, wang2018deep, lu2020multi}.
+This preprocessing procedure is widely recognized as an efficient technique for CSI representation~\cite {wen2018deep, wang2018deep, lu2020multi}.
 The performance evaluations reported in this work are conducted in terms of normalized mean squared error (NMSE), following the standard practice in CSI compression literature.

-The receiver first obtains a coarse estimate of the channel using the autoencoder described in~\secref{sec:auto_enc}, which we refer to as Stage 1.
-Unlike certain CSI compression methods that quantize the latent representation into a fixed number of bits using vector quantization, we instead map the latent to a fixed-length continuous vector.
-This continuous representation allows direct mapping of encoded data to the uplink subcarriers and simulates complex channel impairments such as multi-path within the feedback channel.
+The receiver first obtains a coarse estimate of the channel using the autoencoder described in~\secref{sec:deep_csi}, which we refer to as Stage 1.
+Unlike CSI compression methods that use vector quantization to discretize the latent representation into fixed-bit codewords, we map the channel directly to a fixed-length, continuous-valued latent vector.
+This continuous representation enables direct mapping of each latent dimension to uplink Orthogonal Frequency-Division Multiplexing (OFDM) subcarriers for feedback transmission from the UE to the base station, and naturally captures complex channel impairments, such as multipath fading, within the feedback channel.